Anwar Ibrahim sodomy trials: Sentencing

 On 14 April 1999, Anwar was sentenced to six years in prison for corruption and, on 8 August 2000, nine years in prison for sodomy.
 The sentences were to be served consecutively, and Anwar was given no credit for the six months he spent in jail during the trial.
 The following year, Anwar's corruption conviction was upheld by Malaysia's Court of Appeal.
 In July 2002, Anwar lost his final appeal against the corruption conviction in the Federal Court.
 In September 2004 the Federal Court overturned his sodomy conviction.

-In a speech during the proceedings against him, Anwar explained what he believed to be the underlying motive behind his persecution.
-He told the court: "I objected to the use of massive public funds to rescue the failed businesses of his (Mahathir's) children and cronies."
 Both Amnesty International and Human Rights Watch expressed doubts about the fairness of the trials.
-Amnesty International subsequently designated Anwar as a prisoner of conscience.
-The trial also provoked international criticism.
-Then-U.S. Vice President Al Gore denounced Anwar's trial as a "mockery", but Mahathir rejected all such international criticism as "foreign interference."

 Anwar's wife, Wan Azizah Ismail, subsequently formed Parti Keadilan Nasional (the National Justice Party, later known as Parti Keadilan Rakyat or the People's Justice Party), which based its platform on campaigning for Anwar's release and reformasi.
 At the following general election, the then-National Justice Party performed poorly in the election, only winning five parliamentary seats.